Nedernet Troubleshooting Guide

 You can check to see if your computer is getting it's address:

-Windows XP/2000: Start Menu->Run->type in "cmd", his enter, then in the window at the prompt, type "ipconfig" and hit enter.
+Windows XP/2000: Start Menu->Run->type in "cmd", hit enter, then in the window at the prompt, type "ipconfig".

 Mac: System Settings->Network->Show: Built-in Ethernet, under "TCP/IP"